PedroTajia/pedrotajia.github.io/_posts/2024-11-24-Contrastive-Deep-Explanations.md

-### Different approach
+### Another way to see it
 The methods suggested work good on the MNIST dataset showing the transformation need for *Image A* classified as the *Number 8* to be classified as the *Number 3*.
 In the experiment is show different pair of number and the transformation need to be classified into different class.
 ![Figure2_mnist_experiment](/assets/contrastive-deep-explanations/Figure2_mnist_experiment.png)

-For my approach instead of representing the transformation as red or blue for regions that should be added and regions that should be removed respectively, the transformations are represented as a timeline of all the transformation that have past the *Image 9* to converted into *Image 3*.
+Instead of representing the transformation as red or blue for regions that should be added and regions that should be removed respectively, the transformations are represented as a timeline of all the transformation that have past the *Image 9* to converted into *Image 3*.
 ![New proposed_method](/assets/contrastive-deep-explanations/New_Approach.svg)
 **Figure 4**: The framework to solve the problem with a different view. (a) Use a VAE (Decoder) or GAN (Generator) to generate images, use a *image 9* from the dataset MNISt, the latent vector z is updates to be close to this image, having $z_0$. (b) The updated latent vector $z_0$ as an image is classified as *class 9*, the latent vector $z_0$ is updated again to get $z_e$ which its generated image is predicted by the classifier as the *class 3* in the process to update $z_0$ from *Image 9* to *Image 3* is where is got these sequence of transformations.